HectorTR/ica/README.md

 ## Development

-Maximum generation injection per node in any poin in the distribution grid
+Maximum generation injection per node in any point in the distribution grid

 ## Constraints to be evaluated